On the Risks of Collecting Multidimensional Data Under Local Differential Privacy: Introduction

-\item \textbf{Sampling (SMP).} Instead of splitting the privacy budget, one state-of-the-art solution allows users to randomly sample a single attribute and report it with $\epsilon$-LDP~\cite{xiao2,tianhao2017,wang2019,Arcolezi2021_allomfree}.
+\item \textbf{Sampling (SMP).} Instead of splitting the privacy budget, one state-of-the-art solution allows users to randomly sample a single attribute and report it with $\epsilon$-LDP~\cite{xiao2,wang2019,Arcolezi2021_allomfree,tianhao2017}.

 \item \textbf{Random Sampling Plus Fake Data (RS+FD)~\cite{Arcolezi2021_rs_fd}.} One of the weakness of the SMP solution is that it discloses the sampled attribute, which might not be fair to all users (\eg, some users will sample age but others will sample sensitive attribute such as disease).
-The objective of the RS+FD solution is precisely to enable users to ``hide'' the sampled attribute (\ie, $\epsilon$-LDP value) by also generating one uniformly random fake data for each non-sampled attribute.
+The objective of the state-of-the-art RS+FD solution is precisely to enable users to ``hide'' the sampled attribute (\ie, $\epsilon$-LDP value) by also generating one uniformly random fake data for each non-sampled attribute.
 Thus, RS+FD creates \textit{uncertainty} on the server-side. \end{itemize}

-Focusing first on these solutions, we empirically demonstrate through extensive experiments that \textbf{the SMP solution is vulnerable to re-identification attacks} by collecting users' multidimensional data several times with $\epsilon$ values commonly used by industry nowadays~\cite{linkedin,desfontaines_dp_real_world}.
-For instance, assume that a user has multiple mobile applications each surveying the user with the SMP solution on different attributes.
+Focusing on the state-of-the-art solutions SMP and RS+FD, first, we empirically demonstrate through extensive experiments that \textbf{the SMP solution is vulnerable to re-identification attacks} when collecting users' multidimensional data several times with $\epsilon$ values commonly used by industry nowadays~\cite{linkedin,desfontaines_dp_real_world}.
+For instance, assume a user has multiple mobile applications each surveying the user with the SMP solution on different attributes.
 Another possible scenario is the situation in which the same mobile application is used on a regular basis but surveys users with different attributes.
 This enables the user to sample a (possibly different) attribute each time, thus resulting in sending their sampled attribute along with their $\epsilon$-LDP report.
-Nevertheless, we show that an adversary who can see every tuple containing $\langle$sampled attribute and $\epsilon$-LDP report$\rangle$ can construct a partial or complete profile of the user, which can possibly be unique (or in a small anonymity set of $k$ individuals) in the population considered.
-Therefore, once the set of $k$ individuals (referred to as top-$k$ in this paper) is re-identified, one can leverage this through well-known re-identification attacks (\eg, homogeneity)~\cite{Cohen2022,sweeney2015only,SWEENEY2002,samarati1998protecting,Machanavajjhala2006,Li2007}.
+Nevertheless, we show that an adversary who can see every tuple containing $\langle$sampled attribute, $\epsilon$-LDP report$\rangle$ can construct a partial or complete profile of the user, which can possibly be unique (or in a small anonymity set of $k$ individuals) in the population considered.
+Therefore, once the set of $k$ individuals (referred to as top-$k$ in this paper) is characterized, one can leverage well-known attacks (\eg, homogeneity)~\cite{Samarati2001,Cohen2022,sweeney2015only,SWEENEY2002,samarati1998protecting,Machanavajjhala2006,Li2007}.